 Redistricting & Nonprofits

-Minnesota Council of Nonprofits is an active member of Our Maps MN campaign and will be playing a role in organizing and mobilizing.
+MCN is an active member of Our Maps MN campaign and will be playing a role in organizing and mobilizing.
 MCN will be engaging stakeholders across the state to talk about redistricting and why it matters, map BIPOC and other communities of interest, and advocate that community maps influence the legislative and legal process.

 MN House Research released two timelines for the redistricting process.
 The first, default statutory procedure, is a timeline without any court involvement.
 The second timeline is an alternative redistricting scenario with court involvement.
 Minnesota has relied on the courts to finalize maps since the 1970s.
 It is possible that the legislature could pass a redistricting plan without it going to the courts.

 Court Involvement: Under this scenario, the legislature attempts to draw and enact legislative and congressional redistricting plans, but the plans either fail to be approved by the legislature, or are vetoed by the governor.
 This scenario largely reflects the procedure that played out in the 2010 and 2000 redistricting cycles.
 For the 2020 cycle, the Minnesota Supreme Court could decide to change the court process compared to that outlined here.

 || Official date of the 2020 U.S. Census.